Stochastic Primal-Dual Three Operator Splitting Algorithm with Extension to Equivariant Regularization-by-Denoising: Numerical Experiment

 In this section we present our preliminary numerical experiments on X-ray Computed Tomography (CT) image reconstruction which is an imaging inverse problem suitable for stochastic first-order methods \citep{tang2020practicality}, where we seek to find an estimate of some ground-truth image $x^\dagger$ via measurement $b$ corrupted by Poisson noise:

 via solving:

-Here we choose the smooth edge-preserving regularizer \citep{thibault2007three} $h(x) = \lambda \sum_{r} \phi([Dx]_r) $ where $D$ is the 2D differential operator while the potential function $\phi(z) = \frac{|z|^p}{1 + |\frac{z}{c}|^{p-q}}$ with recommended choice $p = 2, q =1.5, c=10$; the second regularizer $g(x)=\iota_C(x)$ to be the indicator function of a box constraint restricting the pixel values to sit in the range of $[0,1]$.
-We consider two CT modelities -- sparse-view and low-dose CT, for the first one we choose least-squares datafit which is smooth (for the proof of concept), while for the second one we choose Kullback-Leibler (KL) divergence which is non-smooth.
+Here we choose the smooth edge-preserving regularizer \citep{thibault2007three} $h(x) = \lambda \sum_{d_i} \phi([Dx]_{d_i}) $ where $D$ is the 2D differential operator while the potential function $\phi(z) = \frac{|z|^p}{1 + |\frac{z}{c}|^{p-q}}$ with recommended choice $p = 2, q =1.5, c=10$; the second regularizer $g(x)=\iota_C(x)$ to be the indicator function of a box constraint restricting the pixel values to sit in the range of $[0,1]$.
+The image size is $256 \times 256$ and we consider sparse-view CT with $A\in\mathbb{R}^{46080\times65536}$ with 180 views.
+For data-fit we choose least-squares loss which is smooth, and also KL divergence which is nonsmooth.
 We consider the Condat-Vu's three-operator splitting scheme \citep{condat2013primal,vu2013splitting, chambolle2016ergodic} as the baseline -- this algorithm can be view as the deterministic counterpart of our algorithm.
 In both experiments we found that our algorithm converges significantly faster than the Condat-Vu's method in this type of three-composite problems with at least $O(1/K)$ rates, complimenting our theory.
+We then test our RED extensions of TOS-SPDHG in low-dose X-ray CT where the measurement noise is significant.
+Here we choose pretrained DnCNN as the denoiser for TOS-SPDHG-RED and TOS-SPDHG-eRED.
+We observe from Figure \ref{F2} and \ref{F3} that both of our RED extensions perform well in this task, while the TOS-SPDHG-eRED consistently perform the best in our experiments.